nhsx/nhsx-internship-projects/content/projects.md

 # {{page.title}}

 Below is a list of internship projects which are continually being updated and added to.
 We also welcome project proposals from both prospective students and interested organisations.
-Please contact us at our [mailbox](england.tdau@nhs.net) if you would have queries or would like to discus a proposal.
+Please contact us at <a href="mailto:datascience@nhs.net">our mailbox</a> if you would have queries or would like to discus a proposal.

 ---